migariane/Causal-Inference-in-Epidemiology/README.md

-# Causal Inference in Epidemiology: a little overview
+# Causal Inference with TMLE in Epidemiology: a little overview

 During the last 30 years, **Modern Epidemiology** has been able to identify significant limitations of classic epidemiologic methods when the focus is to explain the main effect of a risk factor on a disease or outcome: